Kcan2001/Kyle-Site/README.md

 rm -rf node_modules
 npm install

 Additionally since gatsby relies on 130+ dependencies, make sure to kee these and gatsby updated... to avoid security issues.
-Upgrading these versions may require removing and reinstalling node_modules (see above)
+Upgrading these versions may require removing and reinstalling node_modules (see above) or audit fixes: npm audit fix